-Access and customize your Notification settings
+Access and customize your iPhone notification settings

-At the top, you’ll see an option for Show Previews.
 This gives you a preview of your notification whether your iPhone is locked or unlocked.
 Pick from Always, When Unlocked, or Never.

-Next you’ll see Siri Suggestions.
-If you tap this option, you can choose which apps on your device can suggest Shortcuts on the lock screen.
+Next, you’ll see Siri Suggestions.
+If you tap this option, you can choose which apps on your device can suggest Shortcuts on the Lock Screen.

 Now that you’ve taken care of the basics for your notifications, it’s time to work on those you receive for apps.

-Each app can have its own unique notifications settings.
+Each app can have its own unique notification settings.
 This is great because you may not want alerts for things like games.
 And for apps you do want notifications for, you may want them customized a certain way.